Azure/azure-powershell/src/Network/Network/help/Remove-AzApplicationGatewaySslCertificate.md

 Set-AzApplicationGateway -ApplicationGateway $AppGw
 ```

-The first command gets the application gateway named ApplicationGateway01 and stores the result in the variable named $AppGW.
+The first command gets the application gateway named ApplicationGateway01 and stores the result in the variable named $AppGw.
-The second command removes the SSL certificate named Cert02 from the application gateway stored in the $AppGW variable.
+The second command removes the SSL certificate named Cert02 from the application gateway stored in the $AppGw variable.
-The last command updates the application gateway.
+The last command "Set-AzApplicationGateway" updates the application gateway configuration changes to the $AppGw variable that holds the current configuration of Application gateway.

 ## PARAMETERS